March 7, 2017; Rutgers-Camden News Now

 In this state of high consciousness of the power of consumer dollars, perhaps it is time to revisit the types of social enterprise that are specifically designed to share the wealth and create a sustainable economy.
 Again, we are not talking about the boutique-y endeavors established by the latest recently graduated Ivy Leaguer, but collective efforts designed to circulate and build assets in community.

-If you do think that it’s time to get serious about social enterprise, we’d like to reintroduce you to an article from Douglass Rushkoff that discusses the possible roles for nonprofits in all of that making-our-dollars-count stuff.—Ruth McCambridge
+If you do think that it’s time to get serious about social enterprise, we’d like to reintroduce you to an interview with Douglas Rushkoff that discusses the possible roles for nonprofits in all of that making-our-dollars-count stuff.—Ruth McCambridge